Greedquest/ListObject-WithEvents/README.md

  - [_NoCache_ Categoriser tests](src/Watcher_NoCacheCat_tests.bas)

 ## Quickstart
-Clone Repo or download as Zip (see Issue #1 for zip download).
+Clone Repo or download as Zip (see https://github.com/Greedquest/ListObject-WithEvents/issues/2 for details on Zip download).
 Then add all the files to your project by clicking and dragging onto the project explorer.
 Ignore `.doccls` files and `_tests` files unless testing (see below).

 ```vba
 Private WithEvents fooTableEvents As TableWatcher